Vanderbilt pays $5 million for Wendy’s building in Nashville

 NASHVILLE, Tenn.
-(WKRN) — Vanderbilt officials tell News 2 they’ve purchased a building as part of an expansion.
+(WKRN) — Vanderbilt officials told News 2 they’ve purchased a building as part of an expansion.

 They bought the Wendy’s site in the 2600 block of West End Avenue.